 Potier, Chloe; et al. “Supervised injection services: What has been demonstrated?
 A systematic literature review.”
 Drug and Alcohol Dependence, December 2014.
 Accessed September 12, 2021.

 Strike, Carol; Watson, Tara Marie.
 “Losing the uphill battle?
-Emergent harm reduction interventions and barriers during the opioid overdose crisis in Canada.”
+Emergent harm […]ose crisis in Canada.”
 International Journal of Drug Policy, September 2019.
 Accessed September 12, 2021.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.